-NWCCD Machine Tool Technology program graduates have landed jobs in a variety of machine shops, manufacturing and machining many different parts using a variety of manual and CNC machine tools to produce the components that keep the world moving.
-You can use your Machine Tool Technology degree and skills to work as a machinist or CNC technician and join a related field like:
+Nearly everything manufactured today can be traced back to the skilled work of a machinist.
+NWCCD Machine Tool Technology program graduates have landed jobs in a variety of industries, including the automotive, aerospace, medical and more.
+You can use your Machine Tool Technology degree and skills to work as a machinist, CNC machine operator, CNC programmer, machine assembler, or machine tool designer in a related field like:

 Research additional employment information by viewing this program’s gainful employment page.

 NWCCD Machine Tool graduates helped upgrade one of NASA’s Crawler Transporters, the largest self-powered land vehicles in the world.